kavinbharathii/Quest/README.md

 );
 ```

-Tokens are preprocessed and stored — so search never re-tokenizes, it just splits on spaces.
+Tokens are preprocessed and stored — search never re-tokenizes, it just splits on spaces.
+The BM25 index is built in-memory at search time from all stored commands.

 On conflict (same command run again), frequency is bumped and `last_used` is updated.
-The BM25 index is built in-memory at search time from all stored commands.

 ---